ghilios/NINA.Joko.Plugins.MaxemUlator/README.md

 *Defines a dockable panel for the imaging tab*

+### IPluggableBehavior

+*An interface used to exchange functionality for certain operations in N.I.N.A. - currently it is possible to exchange IStarDetection, IStarAnnotator and IAutoFocusVMFactory*

 ## Available Base Classes

 The N.I.N.A. packages provide a set of base classes that can be inherited from, that will already handle most of the boilerplate required for the exportable interfaces.